 I wanted to know why and what could be learned to explain these differences and make it easier for people to type themselves and others accurately.

 Tritype® and Instinctual Stackings are based on tens of thousands of coaching sessions, in-depth qualitative interviews, EQ surveys, and Enneacard test results; from it, I developed a body of work I called 3Types or Tritype®, with the Tricenter and Trigram symbols.
 I still use all the terms, including 3Types and the Tricenter and Trigram symbols.
-But the overarching concept is known as Tritype®.
+But, the overarching concept is known as Tritype®.
 I have also added the Tritype® Tristar symbol that shows the unfolding of the Tritypes®.

 More specifically, it is based on the contributions of the 9 Enneagram types.

-The In-depth Inquiry Process revealed a distinct pattern
+The In-depth Inquiry Process revealed distinct patterns

 When I gathered data from my initial studies on “the internal experiences” of the Enneagram, the Instinctual Types, and Subtypes, I recognized a typical pattern of clients and test-takers identifying with the idealized images and core fears of three Enneagram types, not just one set of core fears.